China healthcare reform to relax curbs on foreign investment in hospitals

 In a healthcare reform plan for 2014 published on its website, China’s cabinet, the State Council, said it aimed to relax limits on foreign investment in hospitals on the mainland.

-The plan would include “reducing restrictions on the percentage of foreign ownership in medical JVs and collaborations,” it said.
+The plan involves overhauling the management of medical joint-ventures that involve overseas partners, including “reducing restrictions on the percentage of foreign ownership in medical JVs and collaborations,” it said in the statement.

-The move would increase the number of locations where Hong Kong, Taiwan and Macau investors could set up wholly-owned medical centres, and let overseas investors set up wholly-owned hospitals in areas such as the Shanghai free trade zone.
+The move would increase the number of cities where investors from Hong Kong, Macau and Taiwan could set up wholly-owned medical institutions, and allow overseas investors to set up wholly-owned hospitals in designated areas, such as the Shanghai free trade zone.

 The ambitious overhaul also aims to bolster insurance coverage and crack down on graft, key areas for President Xi Jingping, who is looking to improve access and cut healthcare costs for the country’s population of nearly 1.4 billion.